rdiff-backup/rdiff-backup/doc/streaming.md

 \sa \ref api_pull - Intermediate-complexity callback interface.

-\sa \ref copy_callbacks - for reading from the basis file when doing a "patch" operation.
+\sa \ref api_callbacks - for reading from the basis file when doing a "patch" operation.